HERE ARE THINGS YOU SHOULD KNOW ABOUT TAKING YOUR PET WITH YOU ON YOUR JOURNEY:

 Never leave your pet unattended in your vehicle or in the airport.

 If traveling by plane, book direct non-stop flights.
 Inform flight attendants that you have a pet in cargo, if it is unable to be in the cabin with you.
+Use airlines that have protections in place for your pet.

 Bring copies of vaccination records with you, as you never know when you might need them.
 Health certificates are generally required to fly with an animal on an airline.